ldaley/grails-functional-test-development/README.md

     grails develop-functional-tests -https

 If you restart the app (by entering the `restart` command), the same args are used.
 To change the args you need to exit the script and invoke it again.

+## Setting properties for running and testing

+You may want to specify properties for either the run-app or test-app processes.
+Normally when setting properties for grails commands the properties *MUST* come before command name, for example…

+    grails -Dserver.port=8090 run-app

+When using develop-functional-tests, the properties targeted for the run-app process *MUST* come after the develop-functional-script task name, and must be specified with the “-P” prefix (instead of “-D”), for example…

+    grails develop-functional-tests -Pserver.port=8090

+To specify any properties for the testing process, simply enter them at the command prompt while running the script:

+    Command: -Dsome.property=foo SomeTest